Deborah Rawson Memorial Library

 • Picture books with beautiful illustrations and inviting stories

-• Book and tape kits to read along while you listen to the story.
+• Book and CD kits to read along while you listen to the story.

 For elementary school children: